UCL/ucl_software_carpentry/installation/install.md

 First, navigate to the directory to which you downloaded the tarball (you can drag a folder from finder into the terminal window.

-So type:
-	cd <space>

-then drag in the folder from finder (you'll see the file path appear in the terminal window).
+So type `cd <space>` then drag in the folder from finder (you'll see the file path appear in the terminal window).

-Then run the following commands, pressing 'enter' after each line:
+Then run the following commands, pressing `enter` after each line:

 	./configure
 	make
 	[sudo] make install

-After this has finished, test it's working by typing:
+After this has finished, test it's working by typing `sqlite3` at the prompt

-	sqlite3

 ### Firefox ###

-Pretty straightforward - download from the [firefox website](http://firefox.com/)
+Pretty straightforward - download and install from the [firefox website](http://firefox.com/)

 ### Firefox SQLite 3 add-on ###